mfractor/mfractor.github.io/docs/faq.md

 The latest version of MFractor always targets the current stable channel version of Visual Studio Mac.

 ##Does MFractor support Visual Studio Windows?
 MFractor **does not** support Visual Studio Windows.
-This is on our roadmap for the future but we have no concrete timeline.
-A news announcement will be published when we commence work on MFractor for Visual Studio Windows.
+This is on the roadmap for the future but there is no concrete timeline.
+A news announcement will be published work commences on MFractor for Visual Studio Windows.

 ##How do I get started using MFractor?
 MFractor does a lot so it may take a little while to learn its ins and outs.
 If you'd like to learn how to best use it, you have a few options: